 NOTE: always use filtered water or good quality well water.
 City water is treated with chlorine which can kill your scoby.

 Ensure the temperature is between 75-85 degrees and add your scoby.

 Place your cheesecloth or paper towels over the top of the jar and secure it with an elastic band.

 When fermenting your kombucha, make sure that it is not in direct contact with sunlight.
 Rather, place it in a closet and wait until 7-10 days for the whole fermentation process to finish.

 You can begin to taste test your kombucha after 7 days of fermentation, but if you want a stronger taste, then continue to ferment it until the 10th day.

-I use an infinity system, where I simply pull a cup of kombucha out daily to drink from the spout of a container like this, and then repeat the steps above when I get low:
+I use an infinity system, also called a continuous brew where the kombucha ferments continuously and I simply pull a cup of kombucha out daily to drink from the spout of a container like this, and then repeat the steps above when I get low.

 But if you’d like to add additional flavors or get creative with your kombucha, you can do what is called a secondary fermentation.

 Transfer your kombucha to sterilized bottles with a funnel.
 Make sure to leave the top an inch of headroom.